English is one of the most important subjects that we place emphasis on as it is universally used across the world.

 *Note that while a child is receiving EAL support, an additional fee is payable.

 In Years 11 and 12, English becomes a compulsory subject in order to receive the Higher School Certificate (HSC).
-As a 2-unit course, English is currently available at three levels - English Standard, Advanced English and English as a Second Language (ESL).
-Students choosing ESL must ensure that they meet the guidelines regarding eligibility.
+As a 2-unit course, English is currently available at three levels - English Standard, Advanced English and English as an Additional Language/Dialect (EAL/D).
+Students choosing EAL/D must ensure that they meet the guidelines regarding eligibility.
 We also offer a 1-unit Extension English course.
 For extension courses, students must study Advanced English to qualify for them

 AISM's well resourced library caters for nearly every literary taste and many languages.
 You might see small children being read a story in the amphitheatre, older children listening to a visiting author in the lecture space, or pupils working independently in the learning hubs.